 Reconnecting with Yourself After Motherhood in 5 Steps

-There may be days that you struggle with this shift from becoming a mom and the woman you used to be.
+Mama, I want to tell you that motherhood is a beautiful, life-changing experience.
+But let's be honest, it can also feel like you've lost a part of yourself between the sleepless nights and the endless requests for snacks.
+With the daily juggle of responsibilities, it's easy to forget the woman you were before you became a mom.
+There may be days when you struggle with this shift from being a mom to the woman you used to be.
 The days now revolve around caring for others, leaving little time for yourself, interests, dreams, and passions.
 These may get put on the back burner.
-You may also feel the pressure to always be there for your family, making having any personal time feel like a selfish act.
-You are the one who is always doing everything, or at least that's the pressure you feel for everything to be there.
+You may also feel pressure to always be there for your family, making it feel like a selfish act to have any personal time.
+You are the one who is always doing everything, or at least that's the pressure you feel to have everything in place.
 But here's the truth: you are still you and allowed to evolve while still holding on to parts of yourself that make you feel alive.

 If you've been feeling this disconnect, here are a few simple steps to help you rediscover your passions, hobbies, and purpose.
 Let’s explore five steps that you can take to rediscover those passions, hobbies, and purpose because you, Mama, deserve to live your best life.
 You deserve to be the mom you want to be and the woman you want to be outside of motherhood.